edfeld/sequelizedBurger/README.md

-# Burger app using Node, Express and Handlebars
+# Burger app using Node, Express, Handlebars, Sequilize and MySQL -- A Full stack application

 * Eat-Da-Burger! is a restaurant app that lets users input the names of burgers they'd like to eat.